felixalacampagne/account/mysql.md

 For the transaction credit and debit columns this results in incorrect display although the balance appears to be OK.
 Special processing will be required for this, I guess similar to that required for ACCOUNTID.

+For backup to work need to update live DB with

+update phonetransaction set paydate=null where paydate = 0;
+update phonetransaction set sentdate=null where sentdate = 0;
+update phonetransaction set transactiondate=null where transactiondate = 0;

 ## Accessing MySQL from Excel

 Confirmed that it is possible to read from the mysql database in Excel.
 Requires use of